Chicken Pot Pie Soup

 • Add the garlic, and all seasoning (except the fresh dill) and let sauté for another minute.

-• Add the flour and mix continuously for about a minute, on medium heat.
+• Add the flour and whisky continuously for about a minute over medium heat.

 • Add the chicken broth and heavy cream and whisk for a minute or two ensuring no flour clumps remain.